Taiizor/ReaLTaiizor/README.md

 [![NuGet](https://img.shields.io/nuget/dt/ReaLTaiizor)](https://www.nuget.org/packages/ReaLTaiizor)

 # Welcome to ReaLTaiizor
-ReaLTaiizor is a UI/UX library.
+ReaLTaiizor is a UI/UX component library.
 It allows you to make modern designs using the various components it offers.

 ## Contributors